Nyhedsbrev Hvide Sande Havn juni 2025

 Image of Sumaja in Nexø harbor

-Hvide Sande Harbor was therefore left with a hull, without an owner.
-The superstructure had been removed, and only the hull remained.
-The hull lying at the quay was unfortunately leaking, and required supervision from the harbor guard.
-When the hull was getting full of water, it would need to be pumped with submersible pumps to prevent it from sinking.
-After a few years, it was decided that the harbor would finance the final decommissioning of the ship, and the hull from SUMAJA was finally scrapped.
+Hvide Sande Harbor was therefore left with a hull without an owner.
+The superstructure had been removed, leaving only the hull behind.
+The hull that was moored at the quay unfortunately leaked and required supervision from the harbor guard.
+When the hull was almost full of water, it had to be pumped with submersible pumps to prevent the ship from sinking.
+After a few years, it was decided that the harbor would finance the final decommissioning of the ship, and the hull of SUMAJA was finally decommissioned.

 And that's where the name Sumajabugten comes from.